AJ8GH/CV/README.md

 ## Skills

 ### Communication
-* My communication skills are excellent and were vital at Revolut, where I managed over 25 stakeholders and interviewed more than 20 candidates weekly.
+* My communication skills were vital at Revolut, where I managed over 25 stakeholders and interviewed more than 20 candidates weekly.
 Strong empathy and listening skills were required and ultimately my work drove the growth of the data science team from 20-60 people within 1 year.
 These same skills enabled me to be a highly effective pair partner and team member at Makers.

 ### Collaboration
 * I’m naturally collaborative and enjoy the productivity and learning that pair programming and team projects bring.
 At Makers I was able to contribute to my engineering team for our Acebook project (a web app clone of Facebook built with Ruby on Rails and PostgreSQL) by planning daily standups and retros, and initiating the idea of twice daily slack check-in to make sure everyone felt happy and productive.
 This was a key reason we were able to complete all of our core tickets and deliver an app that went far beyond the MVP we initially created.